garnzo/GitHub---VS-Code/README.md

 Many problems would arise, Big Projects would be managed by hard drive, email and just sitting on some random computer, what if the hard drive corrupted, what if he went and no one had access to the file.
 If tools like Github didn't exist, Software development would be 10x harder and would be a pain fort Developers to manage changes and braches.

+### In the context of GitHub - What do commit, push, fetch and pull mean?
+Commit - saves the changes
+Push - sends the changes to github
+Fetch - looks for the file
+Pull - pulls the changes from github

+# **VS Code Questions**

+### Why is a good text editor like VS Code so important to a developer?

+Speed, accuracy, compfortablity

+### What features does VS Code include to help streamline or assist the development process?

+autocomplete, syntax highliing, syntax checking, extentions

+### How would development using a basic tool like Notepad be more difficult?

+slower, annoying, inconvienient, mistake prone